-\begin{thm}{Proposition} The equality case in Fenchel's theorem holds only for convex plane curves; that is, if the total curvature of a smooth regular space curve $\gamma$ equals $2\cdot\pi$, then $\gamma$ is a convex plane curve. \end{thm}
+\begin{thm}{Proposition} The equality case in Fenchel's theorem holds only for convex plane curves; that is, the total curvature of a smooth space curve $\gamma$ equals $2\cdot\pi$ if and only if $\gamma$ is a convex plane curve. \end{thm}